deegidev/Go_NHL_API/README.md

 Use 1 API call to recieve all the teams,
  Then 32 API calls to recieve the rest of each team These API calls took 231.1625ms
- Concurrency allowed for instead of 32 API calls 1-by-1, allows for all the calls to be made in one shot all together.
+ Concurrency allowed for all the calls to be made in one shot all together, instead of 32 API calls 1-by-1.

  STEPS
  1. Got static API from statsapi.web.nhl.com --> translated it on JSON-to-Go to get structs